lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 safely generate (see {{sec-cons}}).
-If an operator might conceivably generate a number of signatures approaching this limit, they should mitigate potential harm by tracking the number of signatures generated and destroying the private key once an appropriate limit is reached, or by setting the "Not After" (expiration) date of the certificate such that the the limit couldn't possibly be surpassed given the rate of signing.
+If an operator might conceivably generate a number of signatures approaching this limit, they should mitigate potential harm by tracking the number of signatures generated and destroying the private key once an appropriate limit is reached or by setting the "Not After" (expiration) date of the certificate such that the limit couldn't possibly be surpassed given the rate of signing.

 # Security Considerations {#sec-cons}

 The security considerations of {{RFC5280}} apply accordingly.
-Moreover, the security aspects mentioned throughout {{FIPS205}} should be taken into account; see for instance Sections 3.1 and 3.2 or the beginning of Section 11.
+Moreover, the security aspects mentioned throughout {{FIPS205}} should be taken into account; for instance, see Sections 3.1 and 3.2 or the beginning of Section 11.

 The security of SLH-DSA relies on the security properties of the internal hash and XOF